Skip to content

 37 Motor Assembly - RSS Analysis + 0.0615 ± 0.03808 1 [0.02342, 0.09958]

-The requirement is it needed to be greater than 0.
-In the W.C. analysis, the bounds drop below zero, but in the RSS analysis, they do not.
+If we recall the requirement, it states this stackup needed to be greater than 0.
+In the W.C. analysis, the bounds drop below zero, but in the RSS analysis, is does not.
 We can see the RSS bounds are much smaller than the Worst Case (almost 1/3 the size).
-If we wanted to guarantee 100% of the time, for all assemblies, the requirement is met, we would follow the WC analysis, which states the requirement will not be satisfied and we need to adjust the design, clamp down on tolerances, and pay more.
-If we only needed the assembly to be right ~97% of the time, we can use the RSS, and call it a day.
+If we wanted to guarantee 100% of the time, for all combinations of parts, that the requirement is met we would follow the WC analysis.
+The WC analysis states the requirement will not be satisfied and we need to adjust the design or clamp down on tolerances (AKA and pay more for precision).
+But, if we only needed the assembly to be right ~97% of the time, we can use the RSS and call it a day.

 Demo created with: https://github.com/phcreery/dimstack